The golem framework

 pkg_name = "gap",

-pkg_title = "An example goelm app",
+pkg_title = "A goelm app-package",

-pkg_description = "A working example of the golem package.",
+pkg_description = "An example golem app.",

 author_first_name = "Martin",